teremterem/MiniAgents/README.md

 - Define agents as simple Python functions decorated with `@miniagent`
 - Agents can interact with each other by sending and receiving messages
 - Agents can send and receive messages asynchronously
+- Agents can run in parallel and communicate with each other
+- Agents can be composed to create more complex agents
 - Agents can be chained together to form complex interaction flows
 - Promises and async iterators are used extensively to enable non-blocking communication
 - Pass messages between agents using `MessageType` objects